-The Office of Racial Ethnic Student Affairs (ORESA), a department within the Office of the Provost, initiates, coordinates, and implements a wide range of services and programs to positively impact the quality of life for racial ethnic students.
-ORESA serves as a support and advocacy network through which racial ethnic students are provided effective assistance during their academic tenure.
-ORESA provides many cultural programs to enhance intellectual, social and personal development of students.
-Typical programs include: Welcome Receptions, MAGIC, Black Power Rally, Dia De La Mujer, Aanii Program, annual NAISO student pow-wow, and Cultural Vogue.
-ORESA also coordinates the Racial Ethnic Student Aide Program composed of 61 undergraduate students assigned to the residence halls to act as resource agents for students and staff.
-ORESA operates the Multicultural Center located in the Union and maintains a liaison relationship with the four racial ethnic student organizations described below-APA, BSA, CRU and NAISO.
-ORESA is located in 338 Student Services, 353-7745.
+The Office of Racial Ethnic Student Affairs (ORESA), a department within the Office of the Provost, initiates, coordinates, and implements a range of services and programs to positively impact the quality of life for students with primary focus on racial ethnic students.
+ORESA develops initiatives to enhance the cultural, intellectual, social, and personal development of students through programming on: cultural identity and heritage month celebrations, student leadership development, academic support and enrichment, and intercultural engagement.
+ORESA also coordinates the Racial Ethnic Student Aide Program which is composed of undergraduate students assigned to the residence halls to act as resource agents for students and staff.
+The Multicultural Center is an auxiliary unit of ORESA, located in the MSU Union, which serves as a student resource center that maintains a liaison relationship with the four racial ethnic student organizations described below-APASO, BSA, CRU, and NAISO.
+ORESA is located in 339 Student Services.
+353-7745 and Multicultural Center is located in the cafeteria level of the MSU Union,